Attend a Training

 Wellness and Prevention Services provides free 30 minute online training available 24/7 in the comfort of your own office/home.

 Instructions on how to access the online training are available here.

-2 hour in-person trainings are available for groups of 10+ people by request.
+Customizable 30 minute to 2 hour in-person suicide prevention discussions are available for groups of 10+ people by request.

 You may request a 50 minute presentation from our peer educators regarding mental well-being for your class or student organization.
 Available presentations are: